THE VELUX FOUNDATIONS receive about 2,000 applications each year. The applications come from near and far and all applicants receive an answer.

 This type of on-going dialogue may lead to potential applicants submitting a letter of interest in which an idea for a project is briefly described.
 But it may also lead to an application.

-If you want to find out whether your project is within the charter and grant areas of the foundations, you can submit a 1-2 page letter of interest to an advisor.
+If you want to find out whether your project is within the charter and grant areas of the foundations, you can contact an advisor and ask about the opportunity to submit a 1-2 page letter of interest.
 In this letter of interest you briefly outline your project idea describing the purpose, impact and potential.
 This way you will get preliminary feedback from the foundations whether it would be appropriate to send a full application.

-In some funding areas, a letter of interest is the first step of the process towards funding (e.g. within areas with focus on human science and museums).
+In some funding areas, a letter of interest is the first step of the process towards funding (e.g. within areas with focus on human science).

 For these areas, the foundations will, either by notice or by invitation from their collaborators, invite applicants to submit letters of interest.
 The foundations will thereafter invite selected applicants to send fully prepared applications.